Bankruptcy Attorney in Queens

 These include the following:

-• Stopping creditor harassment: Once you file, creditors must halt collection efforts.
+• Stopping Creditor Harassment: Once you file, creditors must halt collection efforts.
 This means no more phone calls, letters, or lawsuits.

-• Ending wage garnishment: Bankruptcy can also stop wage garnishment, which is when creditors take a portion of your paycheck to repay debt.
+• Ending Wage Garnishment: Bankruptcy can also stop wage garnishment, which is when creditors take a portion of your paycheck to repay debt.

-• Providing time to reorganize your finances: With Chapter 13 bankruptcy, you have three to five years to catch up on missed payments and reorganize your finances.
+• Providing Time to Reorganize Your Finances: With Chapter 13 bankruptcy, you have three to five years to catch up on missed payments and reorganize your finances.
 This can allow you to get back on track and avoid future financial issues.

-• Protecting certain assets from liquidation: Depending on the type of bankruptcy, you may be able to protect assets from being sold off by creditors.
+• Protecting Certain Assets from Liquidation: Depending on the type of bankruptcy, you may be able to protect assets from being sold off by creditors.

 Anderson, Bowman, Wallshein PLLC is a full-service bankruptcy law firm with a long track record of helping people in Long Island, Queens, and other parts of the New York metropolitan area find relief.
 If you are thinking of filing, put your confidence in us.
-Our attorneys can carefully assess your situation and provide honest, straightforward advice about your options for restructuring or discharging debt through bankruptcy.
+Our bankruptcy attorneys in Queens can carefully assess your situation and provide honest, straightforward advice about your options for restructuring or discharging debt through bankruptcy.
 Then, we can guide you through the legal processes, looking out for your rights and offering actionable insights along the way.
 Our team understands the stresses you may be experiencing and is committed to providing the compassionate and personalized legal services you deserve.

 Read More Read Less